-She and Summit Entertainment were amid negotiations when the production company offered her a startling sum.
+She and Summit Entertainment were amidst negotiations when the production company offered her a startling sum.

 "[It was] more money than I or anyone in my family has ever seen," she says, but the caveat was working on a tight budget and an even tighter deadline.

-When passing on the opportunity, "I was devastated," she writes.
-"I really did feel a strong connection to the people around the world that liked the movie—and to Stephenie [Meyer] and the actors.
+When she passed on the opportunity, "I was devastated," she writes.
+"I really did feel a strong connection to the people around the world that liked the movie-and to Stephenie [Meyer] and the actors.
 But I didn't think I could make a good movie under those circumstances."